NimaKaviyani/interview-react-frontend-challenge/README.md

 # Challenges

-React challenges for online interview.
+React challenges for online interview, Includes two tests for 20 minutes.

 #### Knowledge required for this task includes:
 - Map an object in JavaScript